BurtonAlgorithms/weMessage/server/README.md

 * Encryption (AES Cryptography)
 * Read Receipts

 **weServer** is the messaging server implementation for the weMessage platform.
-It processes iMessages sent from the application to the Mac host machine and from Mac to the app.
-Essentially, it is the "bridge" between the user's Mac computer and Android device.
+It processes and forwards iMessages sent from the weMessage app to the Mac host machine, and sends messages received on the Mac to the app.
+It is the "bridge" between the user's Mac computer and Android device.

 ---